-9. (Optional) In the WMI profiling section, select Configure WMI credentials and specify the domain administrator or user with administrator credentials to fetch accurate endpoint information from remote desktops running Microsoft Windows.
-Select Use Active Directory server credentials to use existing Active Directory server credentials.

-Select Allow deep scan to control the level of information to fetch from the Endpoint remotely through WMI.
+- Select Configure WMI credentials and specify the domain administrator or user with administrator credentials to fetch accurate endpoint information from remote desktops running Microsoft Windows.
+Select Use Active Directory server credentials to use existing Active Directory server credentials. - Optionally, select the option to profile all the discovered devices using WMI.
+If the number of discovered devices is exceeding 1000, it is recommended to add subnets manually to scan only Windows devices. - Select Allow deep scan to control the level of information to fetch from the Endpoint remotely through WMI.
 Deep Scan includes information on ports, process, and security product details such as product version, signature version, signature date attributes.
-This option is required if Agentless Host checker with Profiler policies are configured for endpoint posture assessment.
+This option is required if Agentless Host checker with Profiler policies are configured for endpoint posture assessment. - Enter the Endpoint IP or hostname to test the credentials.

-Figure 9 WMI Profiling
+Figure 8 WMI Profiling